wikimedia/search-extra/README.md

 * [source_regex](docs/source_regex.md) - An nGram accelerated regular
 expression filter that is generally much much faster than sequentially checking all documents.
+* [id_hash_mod](docs/id_hash_mod.md) - Filter used to select all documents
+independantly.
+For example, it can be used by multiple processes to reindex all documents without any interprocess communication.
+Added in 1.5.0, 1.4.1, and 1.3.1.

 Queries:
 * [safer](docs/safer.md) - Wraps other queries and analyzes them for